-In addition, you won’t be able to get Google guarantee coverage if:
+In addition, you don't qualify for Google Guarantee coverage if:

-- You've already received a replacement, reimbursement, or other satisfactory compensation from the seller
+- You've already received a replacement, reimbursement, or other satisfactory compensation from the merchant

 - You filed a chargeback that is still open or if you won a settlement of any amount through your credit card or other payment processing company